peteroupc/peteroupc.github.io/random.md

 For **cryptographic RNGs**, an application SHOULD use only one thread-safe instance of the RNG for the entire application to use.

 For **statistical RNGs**, an application SHOULD use only one thread-safe instance of the RNG for the entire application to use.
-(If doing so is a performance bottleneck for the application and a PRNG is used, the application MAY instead create one RNG instance for each thread, as described below for seeded PRNGs.)
+(If doing so is a performance bottleneck for the application and a PRNG is used, the application MAY instead create one or more RNG instances as described below for seeded PRNGs.)

 For **seeded PRNGs**, to **reduce the chance of correlated random numbers or identical random number sequences**, an application is encouraged to create one or more instances of a PRNG, where each instance&mdash;
 - is accessible to only one thread, task, or subtask of the application (such as with thread-local storage),